-Some think that the cultural definition is the one to be favored, but I doubt it very much, even if it is one that can have some validity in certain contexts.
-The cultural view can be criticized if it is understood as the only adequate account, because it very often makes it almost impossible for a nation to exercise its right at self-determination.
+Some think that the cultural definition is the one to be favoured, but I doubt it very much.
+The cultural view can be criticized (assuming that it is understood as the only adequate account) because it tends to make it almost impossible for a nation to exercise its right to self-determination.

 Most cultural nations are spread on different territories.
-It is hard to imagine the conditions under which they could they secede without violating the uti possidetis principle, i.e. the principle according to which the seceding state retains its original frontiers after secession.
-The secession of a cultural nation would also be divisive for one's own territory.
-If a cultural minority occupies the same territory as a cultural majority, one could not stop it from violating the political and territorial integrity of the majority.
+It is hard to imagine the conditions under which they could secede without violating the uti possidetis principle, i.e., the principle according to which the seceding state retains its original frontiers after secession.
+Indeed the secession of a cultural nation would also be divisive for its own territory, if a cultural minority occupies the same territory.
 With a cultural concept of the nation, one is also unable to distinguish between national minorities and nations.
-One thus multiplies the numbers of candidates for nationhood and turns the suggestion that each one of them could enjoy a full right to self determination into an absurdity.19
+One thus multiplies the number of candidates for nationhood and turns the suggestion that each one of them could enjoy a full right to self determination into an absurdity.19

 Since the constraint that I am now discussing is the most important one, let me dwell on it a little more.
 There are other positive moral repercussions to be mentioned.
 The sociopolitical conception may also be useful in distinguishing between secession and partition.
-The first can only be performed by a nation, while the other is an act that can be performed by a subgroup within the nation, such as a national minority.
-It is sometimes the result of an ethnic nationalism, if not of plain ethnic cleansing.
-It is most of the time illegitimate.20 attribution of a full right to self-determination.
+The first can only be performed by a nation, while the other is an act that can be performed by a sub-group within the nation, such as a national minority.
+It is sometimes the result of an ethnic nationalism, if not of plain "ethnic cleansing."
+It is most of the time illegitimate.20

+Our definition goes beyond an exclusively civic conception and allows us to recognize subgroups within the state as nations, but we are not forced to treat national minorities as nations.
+On the contrary, our definition enables us to distinguish national minorities and nations.
+In so doing, we are able to prevent an escalation in the attribution of a full right to self-determination.
 With our definition we are able to recognize the existence of many different nations within a sovereign state without granting such a recognition to all the cultural groups within that state.
 Our definition thus satisfies our fifth requirement for a further reason.
 We are not in danger of having to recognize a right to secede to all sorts of groups.
 We could eventually be able to restrict the moral right to secede only to a very small fraction of cultural groups.
 Many accounts fail to give a plausible justification for exercising such a right.
 According to many different accounts, it is a right that many groups can claim for themselves, whether they are nations or not.
 But this kind of disastrous result shows why it is important to propose a sociopolitical definition.
 It is prescribed for moral reasons.
-We must arrive at a definition which implies that only some groups can, under special circumstances, be morally justified to make use of a full right at self-determination, and we must also arrive at a definition which prevents in general subgroups within the nation from doing so.
+We must arrive at a definition which implies that only some groups can, under special circumstances, be morally justified in making full use of a right of self-determination, and we must also arrive at a definition which usually prevents sub-groups within a nation from doing so.